spring-projects/spring-integration/CONTRIBUTING.md

 7. `git branch -a`
 _you should see branches on origin as well as upstream, including 'main'_

-== Build from Source
+## Build from Source

-The build system for the project is https://gradle.org/[Gradle].
+The build system for the project is [Gradle](https://gradle.org/).
-It is recommended to rely on the `wrapper` provided in the project code based and use a `gradlew` script from command line for the target operating system.
+It is recommended to rely on the `wrapper` provided in the project code-base and use a `gradlew` script from command line for the target operating system.
 The current Gradle version in use you can obtain from the `/gradle/gradle-wrapper.properties` file in the source tree.
 It is also recommended to use a Gradle import feature of your IDE for the best contribution experience.